zerotohero-dev/JFDI/README.md

 And once you are done, they will be syncronized everywhere.

+## When You Don't Have Access to `jfdi` CLI

+Since those files are plain text files, you can use a text editor to modify them even if you don't have access to `jfdi` command line interface (for instance you can use an editor like [textastic](http://www.textasticapp.com/) to edit your goal list on your smart phone or tablet).

 **JFDI** gives you the liberty to modify your files however you like.

 It only has a single requirement: